Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Related Work

 \subsection{Attention-based Interventions in LVLMs}

-A complementary line of work investigates LVLM failures through the lens of the attention mechanism, providing evidence that attention-level biases are tightly coupled with hallucinations and other vision-centric errors~\cite{jiang2025devilsmiddlelayerslarge, adhh, chen2025spatialreasoninghardvlms, zhu2025mitigatingobjecthallucinationslarge}.
-Prior studies have reported phenomena such as ``text inertia'' (hallucinations persisting even without visual input)~\cite{pai}, fading or noisy visual attention as generation progresses~\cite{jung2025visualattentionfadesselective}, and ``visual attention sinks''~\cite{kang2025toldvisualattentionsink} or specialized ``hallucination heads''~\cite{adhh}.
-However, current attention-based interventions motivated by these observations (Figure~\ref{fig:main} (c)) remain fragmented and largely heuristic, with each method targeting a specific empirical pattern or relying on additional components such as offline causal analysis to pre-identify heads.
+A complementary line of work studies LVLM failures through the lens of the attention mechanism, providing evidence that attention-level biases are closely related to hallucinations and other vision-centric errors~\cite{jiang2025devilsmiddlelayerslarge, adhh, chen2025spatialreasoninghardvlms, zhu2025mitigatingobjecthallucinationslarge}.
+Prior studies have reported phenomena such as ``text inertia'' (hallucinations persisting even without visual input)~\cite{pai}, fading or noisy visual attention as generation progresses~\cite{jung2025visualattentionfadesselective}, and specialized attention patterns including ``visual attention sinks''~\cite{kang2025toldvisualattentionsink} and ``hallucination heads''~\cite{adhh}.
+However, current attention-based interventions motivated by these observations (Figure~\ref{fig:main}(c)) remain fragmented and largely heuristic, often targeting specific empirical patterns or relying on additional components such as offline causal analysis to pre-identify heads.

-ACG takes a step toward bridging this gap by casting hallucination mitigation as attention-space contrastive guidance.
-We define an explicit conditional--unconditional contrast at every attention layer and derive a geometric correction that separates visual contributions from language priors, together providing a unified, objective-driven alternative to prior heuristic attention interventions.
+ACG takes a step toward bridging this gap.
+We define an explicit conditional--unconditional contrast at each attention layer, and introduce an orthogonalized correction that suppresses components aligned with the text-only path.
+These design choices provide a unified, objective-driven alternative to prior heuristic attention interventions.